Serving all of Canada. Book a consultation with us.

 There are exercises and stretches available to help nearly every adult, regardless of a person’s athletic or physical ability.
 But before undertaking any new activities, seniors should first consult their doctors or physical therapists.

-Preventing Falls Caused by Medications
+Preventing Falls Caused By Medications

 Older adults may take a variety of medications.
 Unfortunately, these medications can have an array of side effects that can cause: